ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 ##### OTHER_DATABASE_SKIP_ERROR

-This determines whether to discard writing the relevant records if it fails to record even though retry was attempted as much as OTHER_DATABASE_ERROR_RETRY_TIME at invervals of OTHER_DATABASE_ERROR_RETRY_COUNT.
+This determines whether to discard writing the relevant records if it fails to record even though retry was attempted as much as OTHER_DATABASE_ERROR_RETRY_TIME at intervals of OTHER_DATABASE_ERROR_RETRY_COUNT.

+For errors during LOB-related XLog processing, the record is not abandoned, and the adapter shuts down regardless of this property’s value.

 -   Default Value: 1
 -   0: Error message is not output as terminating Adapter.
 (Discard writing the relevant records.)